Prepare to Read Nonfiction

 Step 3: Ask students to tell you what they already know about the Leaning Tower of Pisa.
-Ask question to guide the discussion so that students share what they know about where the tower's located, why it's famous, and what the problems are with the tower.
+Ask questions to guide the discussion so that students share what they know about where the tower is located, why it's famous, and what the problems are with the tower.
 As you discuss the facts, have students write them down in the “What do I Know?” column of the chart.

 Step 4: Identify any misconceptions or gaps in students' knowledge.
 Provide any additional background on the tower that they will need to comprehend “Stopping a Toppling Tower.”
 Have students add this information to the “What Do I Know?” column.